The Deaf, Disability & Mad Arts Alliance of Canada

 Stage Left Productions

-Through DDMAAC, Stage Left offers solidarity and support services to socially and culturally diverse members of our company who experience disablement in the professional arts ecology, who seek a practice of autonomy over inclusion and who understand that "access" is merely a condition of artistic practice, not the end goal.
+DDMAAC instead offers solidarity and support services to socially and culturally diverse artists who experience disablement in the professional arts ecology, prioritize autonomous production over inclusion and understand that "access" is merely a condition of artistic practice, not the end goal – and especially not the artistic vision!

-Michele Decottignies, Stage Left's founding Artistic Director, has contributed the following to the DDMST Arts domain:
+Michele Decottignies, Stage Left's founding Artistic Director, and DDMAAC's coordinator, has contributed the following to the national Dis Arts domain

 9. 10 self-advocacy & community inclusion programs